wp-plugins/wp-qr-code-login/readme.txt

 1. This is how your login page will look all pimped out with it's QR code.

 == Changelog ==
+= 1.3 =
+* Updated to be used with soon to arrive companion app.
+* QR code generation happens on your server, not via a google api.
+* Code refactored, restructured.

 = 1.2.1 =
 * Fixed querystring bug